-- learners will complete at least three (3) formal written texts (approximately 600-900 words each) - at least one written text will be in a report format (see WRITTEN TEXT FORMATS above for details) - one written text will allow learners to describe and assess how Australia's overseas partnerships or migration relationships with selected nations has developed and changed - one written text will allow learners to use generalisations based on knowledge of Australia's changing role in the region in the areas of partnerships or immigration to make logical predictions and reach valid conclusions in a real or hypothetical context.
+- learners will complete at least two (2) formal written texts (approximately 600-900 words and 1200-1800 words each) - at least one written text will be in a report format (see WRITTEN TEXT FORMATS above for details) - one written text will allow learners to describe and assess how Australia's overseas partnerships or migration relationships with selected nations\ has developed and changed - one written text will allow learners to use generalisations based on knowledge of Australia's changing role in the region in the areas of partnerships or immigration to make logical predictions and reach valid conclusions in a real or hypothetical context.

-Nations in Section B.1 and B.2 will be selected from the Asia-Pacific region.
+\ Nations in Section B.1 and B.2 will be selected from the Asia-Pacific region.